SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Protocol Composition
 --------------------

-It can sometimes be useful to require a type to conform to multiple protocols at once.
+It can be useful to require a type to conform to multiple protocols at once.
 You can combine multiple protocols into a single requirement with a :newTerm:`protocol composition`.
-Protocol compositions have the form ``protocol<SomeProtocol, AnotherProtocol>`` and you can list as many protocols within the pair of angle brackets (``<>``) as you need, separated by commas.
+Protocol compositions have the form ``protocol<SomeProtocol, AnotherProtocol>``.
+You can list as many protocols within the pair of angle brackets (``<>``) as you need, separated by commas.

 Here's an example that combines two protocols called ``Named`` and ``Aged``